As a business owner, do you ever feel alone when making a tough decision?

 If you don’t have expertise in, for example, finance, and you need to know how much cash your business will need throughout the year if you pursue a new growth opportunity?

-I recommend that you create a business advisory board.
+We recommend that you create a business advisory board.

 An advisory board is a group of three to five individuals of your choosing who offer the expertise you need.
 The group meets with you regularly (monthly or quarterly), builds a relationship with you, gets to know your business, and offers expert advice and strategies to keep in sync with the today's fast-paced environment.